arfc/report-template/README.md

 	%\bibliographystyle{unsrt}

 located at the bottom of the page.
-This will allow your main.tex file to compile and render into your title file.
+This will allow your main.tex file, or any other files you want to use the input command on, to compile and render into your title file.